 During transcription, RNA uses only one strand of DNA to copy information.
 This strand is called the template strand.
 The other strand is called the coding strand and assists in the regulation of the transcription process.
 As RNA proceeds down the sequence of DNA nucleotides in the template strands, it constructs the mRNA molecule by base-pairing.
 The resulting sequence of bases in the mRNA is not identical to the sequence in the template strand but consists of complementary pairs.
 For example, if there is a G base in the DNA strand, RNA polymerase will add a C base to the new mRNA molecule.
 Therefore, the mRNA is nearly identical to the coding strand, just with all the T nucleotides replaced with U nucleotides.

 During this process, the main transcription may halt as transcription factors check for errors during the copying of code into mRNA.
 Once the process of copying is complete, the transcription has to stop.
 In bacteria, there are two main mechanisms for transcription termination called Rho-dependent and Rho-independent mechanisms.
-Rho-dependent termination involves that activity of a Rho-protein factor that destabilizes the bond between the mRNA strand and the template strand.
+Rho-dependent termination involves the activity of a Rho-protein factor that destabilizes the bond between the mRNA strand and the template strand.
 During rho-independent termination, the transcription bubble is bent so that mechanical stress breaks off the completed mRNA molecule from the template strand.
 The process of transcription termination is less understood in eukaryotic organisms, but it is known it involves the addition of large chains of adenine bases to the mRNA strand, a process called polyadenylation.
-The polyadenylation of mRNA strands acts a signal for RNA polymerase to remove itself from the template strand.
+The polyadenylation of mRNA strands acts as a signal for RNA polymerase to remove itself from the template strand.

 In bacteria, once the transcription is finished, the complete mRNA is ready for protein synthesis.
 In fact, in a number of bacterial species, the cell begins to construct the protein while transcription is still occurring.
 Bacteria can simultaneous transcribe and translate genetic code because the genetic material of the cell where transcription occurs floats freely in the cytoplasm.
 In eukaryotic organisms, there are still a few steps left in the transcription process before mRNA can be used to make proteins.